dvocreative/brasstacks-js/README.md

 In a way, you can think of nested routes in BrassTacks as extending classes in most programming languages; each can invoke the parent's constructor, and it it's own parents', etc..

-By default, routes *do not* trigger their parent controllers.
-To turn this on, simply set `runParentRoutes : true`.
+By default, routes *do* trigger their parent controllers.
+To turn this off, simply set `runParentRoutes : false`.

 ##### Order of the Parent Stack